Three RHEL 8 or 9 VMs

 3 fresh VMs.
 Run section 5 on them.
 Don't connect anything yet.

 Use a canary minion (hostfile override) to point at green.
 Run test.ping, a highstate, pillar decrypt.
 Everything must pass.
+(Master keys, GPG keys, and auto_accept were mirrored as part of the green build in section 5; no extra step needed here.)

 Day before cutover: drop the CNAME's TTL to 60s.
 Lets the swap propagate fast.